Employee Handbook Ultimate Guide (+ Free Template)

 Where to Get an Employee Handbook

-Before you start developing an employee handbook from scratch, consider that you may already be working with a provider that can offer you an employee handbook sample, like our free employee handbook template.
+Before you start developing an employee handbook from scratch, consider that you may already be working with a provider that can offer you an employee handbook sample.
+Consider the following providers that provide handbook creation tools.

 Employee Handbook Costs

 Creating an employee handbook for your company may involve working with in-house HR professionals, a consultant, or an attorney specializing in employment.
-There are also annual costs associated with the maintenance of an employee handbook, but they are worth it because your employees will have access to the most up-to-date resources.
+There are also annual costs associated with maintaining an employee handbook, but they are worth it because your employees will have access to the most up-to-date resources.

 You may encounter these common costs and services when drafting an employee handbook: